-According to the National Cancer Institute, white, non-Hispanic women have the highest overall incidence rate for breast cancer among U.S. racial/ethnic groups, while Korean-American women have the lowest rate.
-Among women ages 40-50, African-American women have a higher incidence of breast cancer than white women and the highest death rate from breast cancer; Chinese-American women have the lowest death rate.
+According to the National Cancer Institute, white, non-Hispanic women have the highest overall incidence rate for breast cancer among U.S. racial/ethnic groups, while Native-American women have the lowest rate.
+Among women ages 40-50, African-American women have a higher incidence of breast cancer than white women and the highest death rate from breast cancer.
+Asian-American women have the lowest death rate.

 The higher death rate from breast cancer among African-American women has been linked to the stage, or extent, of the cancer at the time it's diagnosed.
 Studies show that African-American women tend to seek treatment when their cancer is in a more advanced, less treatable stage.